 For brands they are in the process of developing products that can perform thorough cross-examination of consumer behaviours and provide important analytics related to their trends from data collected through various social media platforms, devices and technologies.

-The company are also using various Application-Programming-Interfaces (APIs), building browser extensions and mobile apps with proprietary algoryt in order to further expand their data collection sources.
+The company are also using various Application-Programming-Interfaces (APIs), building browser extensions and mobile apps with proprietary algorithm in order to further expand their data collection sources.
 Their core analytics engine can make any user data anonymous while extracting insights from it that are utilised by brands for creating desired products and developing effective marketing strategies.

 5 Baseline Technology